digitalservicebund/a2j-rechtsantragstelle/doc/adr/0032-formular-loader-refactoring.md

 #### 3. `FlowController` Built Multiple Times

-`buildFlowController` is called at least twice, and sometimes three times, per request:
+`buildFlowController` is called at least twice, and sometimes up to four times, per request:

 1. Inside `pruneIrrelevantData` — with raw (unpruned) `userData`, to traverse the flow graph for pruning.
 2. Inside `getUserDataAndFlow` — with the pruned and page-augmented `userDataWithPageData`.
 3. Inside `validateFlowTransition` — a separate instance for the source flow, when a cross-flow transition config is present.
+4. Inside `getMigrationData` → `pruneIrrelevantData` — another instance for the migration source flow, when migration applies.

 The first instance is then silently discarded; the second is what the loader ultimately uses.

 #### 4. `cookieHeader` Extracted in Multiple Places

-`request.headers.get("Cookie")` is called at the top level of `getUserDataAndFlow` and again at the top level of the main `loader` function, producing the same string twice with no sharing between them.
+`request.headers.get("Cookie")` is called at the top level of `getUserDataAndFlow`, again inside `validateStepIdFlow`, and again at the top level of the main `loader` function, producing the same string three times with no sharing between them.

 #### 5. `request` Passed Through Multiple Layers